Brufico/DCProject2/Readme.md

 The first tidy dataset thus contains 2 + 66 = 68 variables, and 10299 rows (observations)

 ### Summary - second set of tidy data ###
-A new dataset containing the mean of each variable for each combination subject-activity is computed using functions `melt` and `cast`, from the package `reshape2` .
+A new dataset containing the mean of each variable for each combination subject-activity is computed using functions `melt` and `dcast`, from the package `reshape2` .

 A "wide" form of data is generated in the process: